Return to Curriculum

 Intent

 Music develops imagination, sensitivity, inventiveness, community, enjoyment and a sense of achievement.
 It fosters the development of the whole child rather than simply teaching about music.
 In our school, music brings communities together through the shared endeavour of whole-school singing, experimenting with the creative process of music making and, through the love of listening to friends and fellow pupils, performing.
-With singing at its centre, our music curriculum is built on the premise that every child has a voice.
-Children follow a pattern of study based that is progressive and immersive.
-This is centred around a particular style of music that begins with listen and respond activities, followed by vocals and culminates in using tuned instruments to learn the melody.
-Elements of composing, performing, and listening, build musical techniques as well as self-confidence, memory, wellbeing, motor skills, analytical, communication and performance skills.
-Playing music together is a core aspect of learning a musical instrument and can bring life changing opportunities and create lifelong memories for all involved.
+Experiencing and playing music together is a core aspect of learning a musical instrument and can bring life changing opportunities, create a sense of achievement and lifelong memories for all involved.
+Through music we want pupils to unite with each other to increase wellbeing, self-confidence .